wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-7.&emsp;The habit of engaging with God and His [God’s] creations is easily made if you actively refuse to let your mind slip away.
+7. The habit of engaging with God and His [God’s] creations is easily made if you actively refuse to let your mind slip away.
 <sup>2</sup>The problem is not one of concentration; it [the problem] is the belief that no one, including yourself, is worth consistent effort.
 <sup>3</sup>Side with me consistently against this deception [that no one is worth consistent effort], and do not permit this shabby belief [that no one is worth consistent effort] to pull you back.
 <sup>4</sup>The disheartened are useless to themselves and [useless] to me, but only the ego can *be* disheartened.

 #### substituted

-7.&emsp;The habit of engaging with God and God’s creations is easily made if you actively refuse to let your mind slip away.
+7. The habit of engaging with God and God’s creations is easily made if you actively refuse to let your mind slip away.
 <sup>2</sup>The problem is not one of concentration; the problem is the belief that no one, including yourself, is worth consistent effort.
 <sup>3</sup>Side with me consistently against the deception that no one is worth consistent effort, and do not permit the shabby belief that no one is worth consistent effort to pull you back.
 <sup>4</sup>The disheartened are useless to themselves and useless to me, but only the ego can *be* disheartened.